Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 Now, let's review the listed approaches.

 ### Deep Links Integration Using DeepLinksNotifier
-The main idea of the approach is to introduce a new `ChangeNotifier`, let's call it a `DeepLinksNotifier`.
+The main idea of this approach is to introduce a new `ChangeNotifier`, let's call it a `DeepLinksNotifier`.
 The `DeepLinksNotifier` is responsible for:
 - Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links;
 - Providing page-specific deep links to corresponding page presenters to handle them;